kazabooboo/gizra.com/app/_posts/2016-07-28-elm-with-electron.md

  * Automagically download and install elm packages.
  * Start the electron app.

-Just to make things clear, the only things I was willing to do were `git clone ..`, `npm install`, and `gulp`.
+Just to make things clear, I build gulp tasks so the only things we should do are `git clone ..`, `npm install`, and `gulp`.
+And we get all of the above.

 <!-- more -->